Exclusive: WhoWhatWear’s owner gets serious about making its own products

-If you’re a fan of Clique Media’s popular women’s blogs–including fashion-themed WhoWhatWear, home-themed MyDomaine, and beauty-themed Byrdie–you may have noticed that the websites no longer just recommend products from other companies.
+If you’re a fan of Clique Brand’s popular women’s blogs–including fashion-themed WhoWhatWear, home-themed MyDomaine, and beauty-themed Byrdie–you may have noticed that the websites no longer just recommend products from other companies.
 They now create products of their own.
-For instance, WhoWhatWear created a clothing collection from Target, and Clique also launched Joylab, an activewear line also sold at Target.
+For instance, WhoWhatWear created a clothing collection for Target, and Clique also launched an activewear line at Target called Joylab.

 Well, there’s more product coming from Clique, and it’s going beyond clothing.
 Katherine Power, cofounder and CEO, says the company is getting ready to launch a new clean beauty line that will be sold online and also hit the shelves of retailers in the next few months.
 And Clique plans to roll out new product lines at such a fast clip, it is creating a new umbrella company called Offspring to house all of these new brands.
 “It’s a holding company to support our unique business model,” says Power, who will also be Offspring’s CEO.
 “It will allow us to bring in investors down the road, who may be specific to this category of business, and separate from Clique, which tends to attract media investors.
 It’s really to isolate business models that are quite different from one another.”